 For example, while it’s important to be proud of what we’ve achieved, there’s a fine line between confidence and arrogance.

-So take pride in your accomplishments without acting arrogant, because even if they don’t see your hard work directly–the results speak for themselves!
-In addition to being respectful of others’ opinions, learn to laugh at yourself once in awhile.
+So take pride in your accomplishments without acting arrogant, because even if they don’t see your hard work directly–the results speak for themselves.

 Being able to poke fun at ourselves is one sign of maturity and high self-esteem which are considered attractive qualities.

-Remember that nobody is perfect (not even you!) so try not to compare yourself too harshly against anyone else no matter how much better you may seem from an outsider’s perspective.
+Remember that nobody is perfect (not even you!) so try not to compare yourself too harshly to anyone else no matter how much better you may seem from an outsider’s perspective.

 7. Stop being so serious: